-Students should be able to cast on, bind off, knit, purl, and slip stitches.
+Students must be able to cast on, bind off, knit, purl, and slip stitches.

-• US 7-9 (4.5-5.5mm) needles for working flat (back and forth) OR your preferred weight yarn and matching needles
+• Compatible-size (US 7-9) needles OR your preferred weight yarn and matching needles

-• A few locking stitch markers or coil-less safety pins
+• Locking stitch markers or coil-less safety pins

 • Knitting Basics: Sharp scissors, Notebook, Pen or pencil with eraser, Stitch markers, Tapestry needles (large and small), Tape measure, Small calculator, Needles and crochet hooks of various sizes